CodeJonesW/foodTracker/scripts/textFromMain.md

-new text from main
+this is the new text for commiting

-new new new

-third
-fourth

-sixth